-If you are charged with a criminal A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious)., any BWC footage should be given to you with the Brief of Evidence.
+If you are charged with a criminal offence, any BWC footage should be given to you with the Brief of Evidence.
 If it is not, you or your lawyer should ask for a copy of the footage.

 However, the Victorian Government has publicly stated that it is reviewing this law.
 Therefore, it may be possible in the future to obtain and use BWC footage in civil proceedings.
 If you are aware of the existence of BWC footage, ask your criminal lawyer to obtain a copy and retain it on your files so the footage can be used if the law changes.